BloomTech-Labs/labs9-employee-scheduler/README.md

 Pull requests are made via the git feature branch workflow described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 Once you are assigned the Issue, you can clone the repo locally, and begin working on the feature branch.

 As you implement the test, please ensure you are running tests in both the server and client as described in the testing section.
 If you are implementing new features, please introduce well-thought out unit/integration tests as needed to ensure the feature works properly.
 Please also ensure you are running eslint, and eliminating any linting errors before attempting to create a pull request.
+Please also run Prettier, to ensure you are meeting the formatting standards for this project

 Once your feature has been finished, please use `git push -u origin *feature-name*` to create the branch on the remote repository, then create the Pull request in github.
 As part of the Pull request, please fill out the [pull request template](pull_request_template.md) (this should auto-populate in your pull request).
 Once completed, you may create your Pull request.
 A review from a contributor and ultimate merge approval by an admin will be required.
 If there are requests raised in the review, please address them.